Who can use RACER?

 Books: a week or more.

 Please submit your requests well in advance and request only materials needed for research.

 Notification and Pick-up

-Patrons will receive an e-mail from firstname.lastname@example.org when their materials have arrived.
+You will receive an e-mail from firstname.lastname@example.org when your materials have arrived.

 Please make sure email@example.com is added to your contacts or ‘safe’ list.